 - combine academic and practitioner perspectives on cyberdiplomacy through stakeholder events in global cyberdiplomacy hubs.

-The intended outcome of the project is to further research and teach cyber diplomacy and internationalise existing cyber security teaching and research programmes as well as achieving a further degree of professionalisation within cyberdiplomacy.
+The intended outcome of the project is to further research and teach cyber diplomacy, internationalise existing cyber security teaching and research programmes, and achieve a further degree of professionalisation within cyberdiplomacy.

-This project will provide a variety of training platforms within the EU area and beyond, to include (a) a Massive Open Online Course (MOOC) on Cyberdiplomacy, and (b) a series of Teaching and Learning Exchanges, encouraging international and academic interdisciplinary mobility, particularly between political science, behavioural science, computer science and law.
-CYDIPLO will also be complemented by an active online presence, consolidating and expanding training programmes for cyber diplomats in different regions of the world within and beyond the CYDIPLO network.
+This project will provide a variety of training platforms within the EU area and beyond, to include (a) a Massive Open Online Course (MOOC) on Cyberdiplomacy, and (b) a series of Teaching and Learning Exchanges, encouraging international and academic interdisciplinary mobility, particularly between political science, behavioural science, computer science and law, and (c) CYDIPLO will also be complemented by an active online presence, consolidating and expanding training programmes for cyber diplomats in different regions of the world within and beyond the CYDIPLO network.
+Outputs will include:

-Moreover, the research aspects of the network will be developed through the series of 4 workshops in Leiden, Bologna, Tallinn and Warwick.
-These workshops will bring the key researchers together to develop (a) the Research Handbook, (b) the Journal Special Issue and (c) the Issue Briefs.
+The research aspects of the network will and have been developed through a series of 4 workshops in Leiden, Bologna, Tallinn and Warwick.
+These workshops bring the key researchers together to develop (a) the Research Handbook, (b) the Journal Special Issue and (c) the Issue Briefs – see Outputs.

 - 25-26 MARCH 2021.
 Conceptualising Cyber Diplomacy